Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

-Our central concern in the paper is that coincidence often brings misidentification into the PINNs analysis.
-Another similarity between the two equations is that the RLW equation also has the four conserved quantities, albeit with somewhat different forms
+As we have already stated, \eqref{normalizedeq} possesses the traveling-wave solution (like \eqref{ZK wave}) or the circular symmetric solution.
+Our central concern in the paper is that coincidence of transformed equations (\eqref{ZK}), (\eqref{RLW}) and (\eqref{RLW_removed}) often brings misidentification into the PINN analysis.
+Another similarity between the two equations is that the modified RLW equation (we omit the term \textit{modified} in the following) also has the four conserved quantities, albeit with somewhat different forms

-The $\bar{I}_2$ is now the result of energy conservation, not the third quantity $I_3$ of the ZK equation.
+The energy conservation is applied in $\bar{I}_2$, not the third quantity $I_3$ like the ZK equation.
+The stability discussions of the RLW-type equation have been given in \cite{Benjamin_sta}, and also~\cite{deBouard_1996}.